 All medicines may cause side effects, but many people have no, or minor side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome:

 Seek medical attention right away if any of these SEVERE side effects occur:

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); bloody stools; chest pain; eye pain, swelling, or sensitivity to light; flu-like symptoms (eg, fever, chills, sore throat); severe or persistent diarrhea; severe stomach pain or cramps; unusual bruising or bleeding; unusual muscle pain or weakness; vision changes or decreased vision; yellowing of skin or eyes.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); chest pain or pressure; eye pain, swelling, or sensitivity to light; fever, chills, or sore throat; flu-like symptoms; shortness of breath; symptoms of liver problems (eg, dark urine; pale stools; persistent loss of appetite; unusual nausea, tiredness, or stomach pain; yellowing of the skin or eyes); unusual bruising or bleeding; unusual muscle or joint pain or weakness; unusual tiredness or weakness; vision changes.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.